 - [Moff] Chromatic aberration correction (p.113) Chromatic aberrations (color fringing along the subject's outline) due to the lens characteristics can be corrected.
+If [Enable] is - due to the lens characteristics can be corrected.
 If [Enable] is set, the corrected image will be displayed.
-If the effect is difficult
+If the effect is difficult to discern, magnify the image (p.341). - [��\OFF] Diffraction correction (p.113)